-Genesis Explained is the latest OSTraining to be updated.
+Genesis Explained is the latest OSTraining book to be updated.
 This new release talk about the recently sale of Genesis to WPEngine.

 This release also included updates for Genesis 2.7 and 2.7.1, both of which arrived last week and the book already reflects those week.